 In case any of the shareholders would like to receive physical copies of thesedocuments the same shall be forwarded on request to the Company by post or an e-mail.

 We are also in the process of starting a sustainability initiative with the aim ofbeing carbon neutral and minimize our impact on the environment.
 Sustainability practiceswill be implemented and tracked diligently to ensure that we comply with the goals we setfor ourselves.

-The Nomination and Remuneration Committee of the board evaluates the performance andother criteria of employees and approves the grant of options.
-These options vest withemployees over a specified period subject tofulfilment of certain conditions.
-Uponvesting employees are eligible to apply and secureallotment of Company's shares at a price determined on the date of grant of options.
+The Nomination and Remuneration Committee of the board evaluates the performance andother criteria of employees and approves the grant of options based on the recommendationof the Management.
+These options vest with employees over a specified period subject tofulfilment of certain conditions.
+Upon vesting employees are eligible to apply and secureallotment of Company's shares at a price determined on the date of grant of options.

 The stock compensation cost is computed under fair value method and accounted in linewith graded vesting of options over the total vesting period of four years.
-For the yearended March 31 2017 the Company has recorded stock compensation expense of INR 9450182(2016: INR 5392740).
+For the yearended March 31 2020 the Company has recorded stock compensation expense of RS27186754 (FY 2019: RS 30559323).

 For further details on the Scheme refer Annexure 3 of the Director's report.

-Certificate from the Statutory Auditors of the Company confirming the compliance withthe conditions of Corporate Governance as stipulated by Regulation 34 (3) of SEBI LODRRegulations 2015 is attached to this report.
+Further a certificate from Mr. V Sreedharan Partner M/s V Sreedharan &Associates a firm of Company Secretaries in Practice confirming the compliance with theconditions of Corporate Governance as stipulated by Regulation 34 (3) of SEBI LODRRegulations 2015 is attached to this report.